Charles Church, Plymouth: Building work (1641–1904)

-Development and ministry (1665–1941)

 Francis Porter died in 1675.
 There followed four ministers until Thomas Martin.
 Martin completed the tower with a wooden spire coated with lead (replaced in 1767 with a stone spire).

+Towards the end of the 18th century Dr Robert Hawker became the church's minister.
+He was an Evangelical, and was extremely popular as a preacher.
+The church expanded in numbers and galleries were created in 1815, with the first daughter church, Charles Chapel, also being built at that time.

+Charles Church was a Gothic styled church.
+It consisted of a west tower, with spire; nave with north and south aisles; north and south porches and chancel with north vestry.
+The tower was completed in 1708 and was originally surmounted by a wooden lead covered spire.
+This was later to be blown off in strong winds and replaced by the stone spire in 1766.
+It was said at the time that witches had knocked the wooded spire off with their broomsticks.

-In 1708 the West gallery was erected.
+In 1708 the West Gallery was erected.
 Six bells were added to the church in 1709 and a chiming clock was given in 1719.
-In the latter half of the 18th century more alterations were made by Dr Robert Hawker.
-Hawker, an Evangelical, was extremely popular as a preacher and the church must have grown in numbers as in 1815 the North and South galleries were erected.

-It is hard to estimate the sittings the church provided.
-It was clear that there were not enough.
-Thousands are said to have flocked to hear Hawker preach.
-Charles Chapel, the first daughter church, was built from the need to provide more space.
-Certainly, the galleries helped.
+The porches were added to the church in 1864.
+The south porch, located in the centre of the south aisle had a 17th-century pointed outer doorway – this is still visible today in the ruins of the church.
+The fire caused by the blitz revealed a doorway in the north wall of the church.

+Attendance figures in 1851

-The 1851 church census may give us some idea of what a normal attendance would have been like although it is by no means accurate.
+The 1851 church census gives us some idea of what a normal attendance would have been like although it is by no means accurate.
 On 30 March 1851 the attendances were: